-Funds per Household: The CASF per-household subsidy is \$7,325, based on 150 households that would have access and total grant funds of \$1,098,725.
-This subsidy amount per households is higher than the average of similar last-mile projects awarded in the past.
+Funds per Household: The CASF per-household subsidy is \$7,174, based on 150 households that would have access and total grant funds of \$1,076,062.
+This subsidy amount per households is slightly higher than the average \$5,771, amount of similar last-mile fiber projects approved in 2015-2016.8

-Speed: The proposed speed offering of 100 Mbps download speed and up to 1 Gbps upload speed for synchronous services exceed the 6 Mbps/1.5 Mbps benchmark set by the Commission.
+Speed: The proposed project will allow LCB/SVI to construct a fiber optic network consisting of approximately 17 miles of fiber optic cable that will serve the 0.4 square miles of the underserved Paradise Valley community.
+LCB/SVI will provide 100 Mbps download speed and up to 1 Gbps upload speed for synchronous services which exceeds the 6 Mbps/1.5 Mbps benchmark set by the Commission.